Taught masters programmes

 Expand your horizons.
 Choose from a range of masters programmes across literatures, languages and cultures.

-Why take a taught postgraduate masters in the School of Literatures, Languages and Cultures?
+Why take a taught MSc in the School of Literatures, Languages and Cultures?

 A taught postgraduate masters programme is an excellent opportunity to strengthen your existing skills, develop new ones, and sharpen your focus on the aspects of your subject that interest you most.